ZigaoWang/eye-tracking/README.md

 2. Position yourself in front of the camera
 3. Continue your work as normal
 4. If you look away or get distracted, the system will flash an alert and play a sound
+5. If you maintain focus for 10 seconds, you'll receive a positive reward sound and visual feedback
-5. Press any key to dismiss an active alert
+6. Press any key to dismiss an active alert or reward screen

 ### Camera Permissions
 On macOS, you'll need to grant camera permissions: